 - New import feature to upgrade to 2010 from the 2007 version.

 - Since “monitoring and analytics is the key component of PPS,” content has been moved into destination lists and document libraries in SharePoint, allowing for one central place for administration.

 - There is now a single security model, and “SharePoint takes care of it all.”

 - With the introduction of the decomposition tree, described by Peter as “awesome,” you’re now able to “drill down and get that nice visual representation of your data.”
 Peter noted that in order to use this new feature, “you have to use this against an Analysis Services Cube with Silverlight 3 installed.”

-Peter described PerformancePoint as being a component that's configured, with features activated at the site collection level (noting that publishing must be enabled), and provided several observations and comments on additional new features and enhancements in the 2010 version, such as:
+Peter described PerformancePoint as being a component that’s configured, with features activated at the site collection level (noting that publishing must be enabled), and provided several observations and comments on adding new features and enhancements in the 2010 version, such as:

 - The Dashboard Designer has been “streamlined … a lot” and now uses Shared Web Services rather than PPS Web Services.